-Get this… I have been making this recipe for about at least 20 years.
-And I am sharing it just now.
-I know, I am sorry, you’ll be even more mad at me after you tried it.
+And I am sharing it just now?
+Why?!
+I know.
+And, I am sorry, you’ll be even madder at me after you tried it.
 Mélanie, why are you giving it just now?
 I am sorry.

 *Oh, I started baking young… Just in case you started crunching numbers to guess my age.
 Don’t! ***insert smile emoji***

-About the Chestnut spread: I might not have seen it in every single supermarket but it is quite common in the aisle of jams and chocolate spread.
-Or, you can go to France to pick some up and do your Ardéchois.
+I might not have seen it in every single supermarket I go to but it is quite common in the aisle of jams and chocolate spread.

 - 2 large eggs